nestlerk/Kidney_Spaceflight/README.md

 # Kidney_Spaceflight
-## This repo contains the code and related metadata files to generate figures 4, 5, 6a-b, and 8 for the Cosmic Kidney Disease: The Effects of Spaceflight and Galactic Cosmic Radiation on Renal Structure and Function manuscript.
+## This repo contains the code and related metadata files to generate figures 4, 5, 6a-b, and 8 for the manuscript: Cosmic kidney disease: an integrated pan-omic, physiological and morphological study into spaceflight-induced renal dysfunction.

 ## These analyses used files generated from three enrichment analysis: Disease term enrichment (DisGeNET), GO term (biological processes), and KEGG pathway enrichment analysis.
 See below for details.